alirezaabbaszadeh/LATEX-Paper-ECG_Heartbeat_Classification/README.md

 - **Core modules** – `ModelBuilder.py`, `DataLoader.py`, and `Evaluator.py` implement the model architecture, streaming data pipeline, and evaluation metrics.
 - **Run scripts** – automation helpers such as `run_full_pipeline.sh`, `run_hyperparameter_tuning.py`, `run_kfold_evaluation.py`, and `run_final_evaluation.py` orchestrate training, tuning, and assessment.
 - **Research artifacts** – experiment outputs and logs are stored in `Research_Runs/`.
+- **Manuscript templates** – `paper-journal-A/` and `paper-journal-B/` contain journal-specific LaTeX skeletons, figures, and supplementary folders plus instructions for maintaining separate publication workflows.

+Use `scripts/bootstrap_journal_repos.sh` to export either template into an independent Git repository with distinct GitHub/GitLab and Overleaf remotes (see each template’s `README.md` for examples).

 ## Reproducible Research
 Consistent configuration files, deterministic seeds, and scripted training/evaluation workflows align the project with reproducible research practices, enabling others to replicate and extend the results.

+## Version Control Policy
+To keep submission-critical artifacts available without polluting the history with transient build outputs, the `.gitignore` files were audited and updated.

+- **Tracked templates.** LaTeX class (`*.cls`) and bibliography style (`*.bst`) files are explicitly unignored so journal-supplied templates live inside the repository alongside the manuscript sources.
+- **Curated figures.** Generated vector figures (for example, `paper/figures/synthetic_ecg.pdf`) are committed once curated so downstream collaborators and Overleaf exports reproduce the exact visuals shipped with the paper.
+- **Transient noise excluded.** Auxiliary logs (`*.aux`, `*.log`, etc.), latexmk build directories, and scratch figures with the `-scratch` suffix remain ignored to prevent churn from local builds.

+These rules ensure that release-ready PDFs and templates survive code clean-ups while day-to-day LaTeX builds stay out of the repository history.

 ## Contributing
 Contributions that refine the codebase, documentation, or scientific analyses are welcome.
 To report a bug or request a new feature, please open an issue through the [GitHub issue tracker](https://github.com/AlirezaAbbaszadeh/ECG_Heartbeat_Classification/issues).